MIT-LCP/mimic-website/content/en/III/gettingstarted/cloud/request.md

 ![Access granted to Google Cloud Platform's BigQuery service](/img/cloud/bq_provisioned.png)

-You will receive an e-mail detailing instructions for how to access MIMIC on BigQuery.
-Alternatively, instructions are also provided on the [BigQuery page](../bigquery).
+You will receive an e-mail detailing instructions for how to access MIMIC-IV on BigQuery.
+Alternatively, instructions are also provided on the [MIMIC-IV BigQuery page](/iv/access/cloud/bigquery).

 ## Using data on the cloud

 Once you have been granted access to a cloud resource, the next step is to navigate to that resource in the cloud.

 * For the GCP Storage Bucket, click the link e-mailed to you.
-* For BigQuery, see the [BigQuery page](../bigquery).
-You may also be interested in the [querying tutorial on BigQuery] for [MIMIC-III](/iii/tutorials/intro-to-mimic-iii-bq/) or [MIMIC-IV](/iv/tutorials/bigquery).
+* For BigQuery, see the [MIMIC-IV BigQuery page](/iv/access/cloud/bigquery).
+You may also be interested in the [querying tutorial on BigQuery](/iv/tutorials/bigquery).
 * AWS access is currently unavailable, but planned.

-Once you have access to MIMIC, we highly recommend you read the respective database introduction: [MIMIC-III](/iii/gettingstarted/overview), [MIMIC-IV](/iv/overview/).
+Once you have access to MIMIC-IV, we highly recommend you read the [database introduction](/iv/overview/).